SunkaraLIKHITbabu/Retail-Insights-RFM-Analysis/README.md

 # 🛍️ Customer Segmentation for Retail Sales using RFM Analysis

 This repository demonstrates a comprehensive project focused on analyzing retail sales data to gain actionable insights using **RFM (Recency, Frequency, Monetary)** analysis.
-By leveraging **SQL** for data segmentation and **Tableau** for visualization, the project explores customer purchase patterns, designs interactive dashboards, and proposes data-driven strategies to boost sales and customer retention.
+By leveraging **SQL** for data segmentation and **PowerBI** for visualization, the project explores customer purchase patterns, designs interactive dashboards, and proposes data-driven strategies to boost sales and customer retention.

 ---